 Using the built-in microphone on your camera should always be your last choice of microphone.
 Unless your subject is close to the camera, the sound quality will not be good enough.
 Always use an external mic and make sure it isn’t an external mic that you’ve mounted on your camera.
 The point is to get the microphone as close to your mouth.

 The first microphone I would choose is a clip-on lavalier mic that attaches to your clothing.
-These are usually omnidirectional mics and they can be quite inexpensive, although I would suggest spending at least $20 and $30 to get a good quality one.
+These are usually omnidirectional mics, and they can be quite inexpensive, although I would suggest spending at least $20 and $30 to get a decent quality one.
 The one I have been recommending for the last few years has been the Power DeWise lavalier microphone.

-Whichever microphone you use you want to keep it close to your mouth.
-A distance of 6 to 12-inches normally produces good results.
+Whichever microphone you use you want to keep it close to your mouth; 6 to 12-inches normally produces good results.

 Recording your sound